robcarver17/pysystemtrade/docs/production.md

    - calculate positions
    - execute trades
    - get accounting data
-- runs reports, eithier regular or ad-hoc
+- runs report and diagnostics, eithier regular or ad-hoc
+- Do housekeeping duties, eg truncate log files

 Script are then called by [schedulers](#scheduling), or on an ad-hoc basis from the command line.